JanLukasGithub/OpenGLProject/README.md

 My OpenGL project.
 Feel free to suggest improvements/new features.
 All assets and libraries used are free to use, and the code from the Tutorial I used in the beginning is as well.

 # Compilation
-Go in the build folder and use cmake to build
+Go in the build folder and use cmake to build.
 Required libraries are [OpenGL](https://www.opengl.org/), [SDL](https://www.libsdl.org/), [Glew](http://glew.sourceforge.net/) and [assimp](https://github.com/assimp/assimp)

 I have not yet tested this on Windows.